KennethEhmsen/zerocopy/README.rst

 =====

-zerocopy is a Python library which provides a more efficient way for copying files in Python, speeding up `shutil.copy*` considerably.
+zerocopy is a Python library which provides a more efficient way for copying files in Python, speeding up `shutil.copy*` functions considerably.
 Copy file:

 .. code-block:: python